HardlyDifficult/Tutorials/Chapter1.md

 <img src="http://i.imgur.com/spZG3NZ.png" width=300px />

- - Select the 'Spike Ball' prefab under Assets/Prefabs.
+ - Select the 'SpikeBall' prefab under Assets/Prefabs.
  - In the Inspector, click the dropdown next to 'Layer' in the top right and select 'Enemy'.
    - Select 'No, this object only' when prompted.